thehyve/sils-fairspace/docker/README.md

 Fairspace uses Keycloak for authentication.
 It is preferred to have a Keycloak instance at organisation level, Keycloak `docker-compose` script can be excluded, and an existing Keycloak instance can be used, configured as described in the main Fairspace documentation.
+By default, a predefined `fairspace` realm configuration is imported to Keycloak using [realm template](./keycloak/realm-template.json).

 Please ensure that you have a recent version of Docker (>= `18`).
 If you do not have `docker-compose` installed,